KKGo-Software-engineering/fun-exercise-api/README.md

 ```
 1. Test Double should be used to break the dependency for those test cases
 2. All test cases should pass
+3. Feel free to add more test cases
 ```